 4. Painting on stuff.

 There's no greater inspiration than nature!
-This summer I hope to spend a lot of time with the kids outside and painting.
+This summer I hope to spend a lot of time with the kids outside and painting.6.
+Fabric collage.

 filled with truffles for the kids' teachers